 *Making lives of normal people fulfilling by nurturing their genius.

-Note this isn’t the cause, it’s the end result.
+Note this isn’t the cause, it’s the result.

 There are three ways we can be happy.

 1. The pleasant life – you crave as much positive emotion as possible and fill your life with activities that create this state for you.
 This could be physical activity such as running, or emotional such as spending time in study.
-Whatever floats your boat, but the commonality is that you naturally have the skills to amplify it by filling your life with as many great experiences as possible and engaging in skills such as mindfulness to amplify their effects.
-If you’re an introvert, this could likely be your natural state of happiness and it could be that money is a great barometer for you.
+Whatever floats your boat, but the commonality is that you naturally have the skills to amplify it by filling your life with as many exceptional experiences as possible and engaging in skills such as mindfulness to amplify their effects.
+If you’re an introvert, this could likely be your natural state of happiness and maybe money is a great barometer for you.

 Positive emotion habituates rapidly, so it dilutes over time.